awsdocs/aws-doc-sdk-examples/go/sts/README.md

 `go run TakeRole.go -r ROLE-ARN -S SESSION-NAME`

-- _ROLE-ARN_ is the ARN of the role to assume.
+- _ROLE-ARN_ is the Amazon Resource Name (ARN) of the role to assume.
 - _SESSION-NAME_ is a unique identifier for the session.

 The unit test mocks the service client and the `AssumeRole` function.